This page was reviewed under our medical and editorial policy by

 Ovarian cysts, masses and tumors may be either benign (non-cancerous) or malignant (cancerous).
 Symptoms of these pelvic masses may include:

-Many people mistakenly believe that a Pap smear test can provide an ovarian cancer diagnosis.
+Many people mistakenly believe that a Pap smear tests can provide an ovarian cancer diagnosis.
 In fact, there is no reliable routine screening test for ovarian cancer.
 Most ovarian cancers aren’t diagnosed until they have progressed to a more advanced stage.
 Symptoms during the early stages of the disease mimic common stomach and digestive issues that are often mistaken for minor ailments.

 Treatment options for ovarian cancer patients may include: